 3. Gantt Charts for Tracking Improvement

 The stakeholders often prefer to see the Gantt chart.
 In addition to showing who sprints are often used with waterfall and other traditional methodologies.
 You can add columns on the Gantt timeline or switch to a sheet view.

 Agile planning is a new, flexible approach to organizing future projects and adapting to changing needs without generating waste.
 Agile planning levels are not time-consuming or complicated; rather, they assist product owners in focusing on the right group of professionals and the stage of product development.
 Strategic Agile planning at various levels saves time, effort, and money that would otherwise be spent on repetition, correction, and last-minute meetings, among other things.
-Checkout the KnowledgeHut Agile Overview for more information and agile certifications.
+Go for KnowledgeHut CSPO certification and excel in addressing challenges through Scrum.